 There are many different kinds of mediumistic manifestations, one of which is speaking in languages that the medium doesn’t know.
 Wow, how convincing for onlookers.
 This might even help people let go of their convictions that the only things that are real are the material things we touch and see.
 But it can morph into sensational nonsense that is no longer connected with divine spirits.

-Back in biblical times, there was a great influx of inner awakenings and new, deeper understandings, so all kinds of psychic phenomena were breaking out all over: healings, speaking in tongues and many other things that weren’t mentioned because they couldn’t be explained or understood.
+Back in biblical times, there was a great influx of inner awakenings and new, deeper understandings.
+So all kinds of psychic phenomena were breaking out all over.
+There were healings, speaking in tongues and many other things that weren’t mentioned because they couldn’t be explained or understood.
 But it’s a colossal mistake to make these phenomena—including even the healings—an end goal in themselves.
 They are byproducts and should always be taken as being just that.

 Regarding prophecy, this is something that could be used by certain divine spirits—on occasion and for a specific purpose.
 But too often this turns into an unreliable source that is even operated behind the curtain by evil spirits.
 The “comforter” is something we all experience when we no longer defend ourselves but rather commit ourselves to being in truth.
 Then we become filled with goodwill and an intention to follow God’s will in everything we do.
 When we do this, no matter how much we’re hurting or still in fear, we will be comforted.

 The “tongues of fire resting on their heads” refers to the manifestation of this power on the energetic level.
 Clairvoyant people may be able to see the aura light up with bright, surging light that appears like fiery tongues arising from the head.
 This is of course also a symbolic expression of the fire of love, and the strength of spirit that is more powerful than anything else.
 Such gifts of the spirit are poured out onto the heads of to those who walk a spiritual path such as the Guide teaches.